 We will send you your Female Hormone Check Blood Test finger-prick blood sample collection kit which contains everything you need to take your blood sample in the comfort of your own home.
 If you are unsure about completing a finger-prick blood sample collection you will have the opportunity to select a clinic-based venous blood sample option during the checkout process.How to collect a finger-prick blood sample

 Your Female Hormone Check Blood Test includes 1st class postage and packaging for you to send your blood sample directly to our laboratory for analysis.
 If you live in an area where you cannot rely on the post or you simply want to ensure that your sample arrives at the laboratory the following day, you may wish to send your blood sample guaranteed next day delivery for extra reassurance.

 Your blood sample will be analysed at one of our chosen laboratories.
 You can be assured of fast, accurate results from one of our accredited independent providers of clinical diagnostic tests.

-Once you have placed your order you can visit my.medichecks.com where you can manage your account, track your orders and view your Female Hormone Check results.
+Once you have placed your order you can visit my.medichecks.com where you can manage your account, track your orders and view your Female Hormone Check Blood Test results.